Making engineering complexities simple

-There’s the hefty whiff of a quote often attributed to Albert Einstein about Datanest – everything should be made as simple as possible but not simpler.
-There’s also that adage about a picture painting 1000 words.
+There’s the hefty whiff of a quote, often attributed to Albert Einstein, about Datanest – everything should be made as simple as possible but not simpler.
+There’s also that adage about a picture painting a 1000 words.

 Datanest is a newly-released online data gathering, analysis and reporting software package, already simplifying the complexities of earth science, geotechnical engineering and project management for clients, regulatory authorities and others involved in complex development projects around New Zealand.
 The men behind it, Entuitive founders Greg Martin and Tom Davies reckon it’s a game-changer for the industry and a range of potential project partners.

 “It’s mainly the industry we came from – geotechnical engineers, contaminated land, ecology, project management companies, architects, sustainability engineers.
 The common thread is land, land-use and structures,” says Greg, also a founder of the Australasian branches of geotech and environmental firm ENGEO.

 Tom says there are already products like Datanest’s four modules available, but nothing similar in one package, or as user-friendly.
 Each of the four core Datanest functions works independently or together, populating data into draft reports from a range of templates.

 “We’ve created tools that streamline industry processes and greatly improve quality.
 Instead of just spewing out thousands of pages of text reports, we can visually present information tailored to an engineer, a client, a regulatory authority or whoever,” Tom says.

 Entuitive collaborated with ENGEO to develop Datanest, and ENGEO was an early test user. .
 Greg notes ENGEO has already seen a reduced demand on its GIS team, with potential efficiency gains of thousands of hours per year.